reimagined/resolve/docs/authentication-and-authorization.md

 ReSolve comes with a built-in authentication **[module](./advanced-techniques.md#modules)** ([resolve-module-auth](../packages/modules/resolve-module-auth)) that you can use to enable authentication in your application.
 The authentication module relies on the [Passport.js](http://www.passportjs.org/) library's functionality.

-Create and configure the module in the application's **run.js** script:
+Initialize authentication the module in the application's **run.js** script:

 <!-- prettier-ignore-start -->